 angle, theta [rad] The angle of the pendulum relative to the direction of gravity.
 When theta is zero the pendulum is hanging down in it's equilibrium state.

-angle_vel, theta_dot [rad / s] The angular velocity of the pendulum about the revolute joint axis.
+angle\vel, theta\dot [rad / s] The angular velocity of the pendulum about the revolute joint axis.

-'''

-class resonance.linear_systems.MassSpringDamperSystem

-'''
+''' class resonance.linear_systems.FourStoryBuildingSystem Bases: resonance.linear systems.MultiDoFLinearSystem '''